 All curriculum areas provide a vehicle for furthering understanding of these concepts and lessons provide excellent opportunities to deepen and develop understanding.
 Children embrace these concepts with enthusiasm and demonstrate a good understanding of their application to their own lives.

 Each week we will look at a fundamental ‘British value’.
 British values will be incorporated in our assembly time and also in class discussion set aside for ‘British values’.

-This is our assembly overview for the Spring term:
+This is our assembly overview for the each term: